 Software is built for the users.
 After all, it is they who will use it, not the developers.
 Therefore, it shouldn’t be done the way developers believe it should be.
 This is why gathering feedback and understanding what clients really need is important.

 At bPol we use scrum for our software development, but also educate our clients about this agile framework and its benefits in other areas.
 Having continuous iterations allows us to deliver projects faster, with better accuracy, and much lower cost.
 In comparison to other frameworks, like Waterfall, we can achieve market fit way faster.
 And quickly react when there are any obstacles that may lead to taking out debt.

 12. Quarterly assessment of architecture and tech choices

-13. Embedding awareness of technical debt into organisation’s culture
+13. Embedding awareness of technical debt into an organization’s culture

 14. Using serverless technologies

 There are other ways that will help you avoid or at least repay your technical debt quicker, easier and cheaper.
-As you aware of its existence, you probably know the ways that will be especially efficient in your organisation.
-Just remember, the easiest way to deal with a debt is not to take it out at all.
+As you are aware of its existence, you probably know the ways that will be especially efficient in your organization.
+Just remember, the easiest way to deal with debt is not to take it out at all.